← Back to ResourcesBreed Guides

 Border Collie Adolescence Survival

-The 9–18 month teenage phase that breaks most BC owners — recall regression, leash manners collapse, second fear period, hormone-driven reactivity, sleep regression, why most BCs hit Calgary rescues at 9–18 months, training during adolescence, spay/neuter timing for high-drive working dogs, when to escalate to a force-free trainer
+The 9 to 18 month teenage phase that breaks most BC owners.
+Recall regression, the second fear period, sleep regression, hormone shifts, why most Calgary BCs hit rescue between 9 and 18 months, what training looks like during adolescence, spay/neuter timing for a working breed, and when to escalate to a force-free trainer.

 The short answer

-BC adolescence runs 6–24 months, with peak chaos at 9–15 months.
+BC adolescence runs 6 to 24 months, with peak chaos between 9 and 15 months.
 Recall regresses, leash manners collapse, reactivity may emerge, sleep patterns become erratic.
-This is neurological, not training failure — the prefrontal cortex is rewiring and hormones are surging.
+This is neurological, not training failure.
+The prefrontal cortex is rewiring and hormones are surging.
 The “10-month wall” is universal.
-Most surrendered Calgary BCs are 9–18 months — February peak surrender month due to Calgary winter compounding under-stimulation.
-Survival protocol: 80% environmental management, 20% active training.
-Long line ($30–$50 biothane) for 6–12 months.
+Most surrendered Calgary BCs are 9 to 18 months; February tends to be the peak surrender month because Calgary winter compounds under-stimulation.
+Survival protocol: roughly 80% environmental management, 20% active training.
+A 15-foot biothane long line ($30 to $50) for 6 to 12 months.
 Maintain existing cues, don't teach new ones.
-Force-free trainer relationship established by 8–10 months ($800–$1,500 over 9–15 months).
-Structured rest (14–18 hours daily sleep).
-Second fear period 6–14 months — protect from new traumatic events, especially Calgary fireworks (Stampede, Canada Day, NYE).
-Spay/neuter timing: most vets now recommend waiting until 12–18 months for working breeds.
-Most BCs become exceptional adult dogs at 18–24 months IF you survive adolescence.
+Establish a force-free trainer relationship by 8 to 10 months (budget $800 to $1,500 over the adolescent year).
+Structured rest, with 14 to 18 hours of daily sleep.
+The second fear period (6 to 14 months) needs protection from new traumatic events, especially Calgary fireworks around the Stampede, Canada Day, and New Year's Eve.
+Spay/neuter timing: most vets now recommend waiting until 12 to 18 months for working breeds.
+Most BCs become exceptional adult dogs at 18 to 24 months if you make it through adolescence intact.

-The 9-18 month adolescent phase is why most BCs hit rescue.
-It is NOT training failure.
+The 9 to 18 month phase is why most Calgary BCs hit rescue.
+It is not training failure.

-Calgary Humane Society, AARCS, BARCS, and Cochrane Humane all confirm: 9–18 months is the most common BC surrender age.
-The cycle: cute 8-week puppy → manageable 4–6 month phase → adolescence hits → owner attributes problems to “bad dog” or “bad training” → exhaustion → surrender.
-This phase is neurological, not behavioral.
+Calgary Humane Society, AARCS (Alberta Animal Rescue Crew Society), BARCS, and Cochrane Humane Society all describe the same surrender pattern: 9 to 18 months is the most common BC surrender age.
+The cycle goes cute 8-week puppy, manageable 4 to 6 month phase, adolescence hits, owner attributes the problems to a “bad dog” or “bad training”, exhaustion, surrender.
+This phase is neurological, not behavioural.
 Plan for it from adoption.
 Most BCs who make it to 24 months become exactly what their owners hoped for.

 When does Border Collie adolescence start, and how long does it last?

-Adolescence typically begins around 6–9 months and lasts until 18–24 months.
-Some BCs continue showing adolescent patterns until age 2–3 (full mental maturity).
+Adolescence typically begins around 6 to 9 months and lasts until 18 to 24 months.
+Some BCs continue showing adolescent patterns until age 2 or 3 (full mental maturity).
+The American Kennel Club breed profile and the Canadian Kennel Club Border Collie standard both describe BCs as slower to reach full mental maturity than most breeds.

 AgePhaseWhat to expect

-4–6 moLate puppyMostly compliant, training is easy.
-Owners feel “this is going great”
+4 to 6 moLate puppyMostly compliant, training is easy.
+Owners feel “this is going great”.

-6–9 moEarly adolescenceLonger recall response times, occasional ignoring of known cues, increased interest in dogs/scents.
-Possible second fear period
+6 to 9 moEarly adolescenceLonger recall response times, occasional ignoring of known cues, more interest in dogs and scents.
+Possible second fear period.

-9–15 moPeak chaosRecall may completely collapse.
+9 to 15 moPeak chaosRecall may completely collapse.
 Leash manners regress to puppy levels.
 Reactivity may emerge.
 Sleep erratic.
-Owner frustration peaks
+Owner frustration peaks.

-15–18 moLate adolescenceGradual return of trained behaviors, but with maturity.
-Working drive intensifies
+15 to 18 moLate adolescenceGradual return of trained behaviours, but with maturity.
+Working drive intensifies.

-Working-line BCs and Border-Aussies often have a longer adolescence than show-line BCs.
+Working-line BCs and Border-Aussie crosses often have a longer adolescence than show-line BCs.
 Female BCs typically reach mental maturity slightly faster than males.

-The critical owner reframe: this phase is not “bad behavior” or “training failure” — it is neurological.
+The critical owner reframe: this phase is not “bad behaviour” or “training failure”.
+It is neurological.
 The adolescent BC brain is being rewired (synaptic pruning, prefrontal cortex still developing, hormones surging).
 Treating adolescence as a phase to survive rather than a failure to fix dramatically reduces owner burnout.

 My BC stopped responding to me at 10 months.
 Is this normal?